responsible-org/web-hugo/content/Organize-Your-Life.2.md

 ![](../images/post-img.jpg)

-Ask about our training classes and checklists.
+Ask about our training classes and checklists to determine ownership criteria